Vidyo/helloworld-vidyo.io-ios/README.md

 ## Alternatively, Build Using Libraries & Third Party Frameworks
 If preferred, you may create your project using a combination of libraries and third party frameworks, as opposed to the VidyoClientIOS framework.

-1. Import the library and header directories from the Vidyo.io iOS package into your project:
+1. Import the library and header directories from the Vidyo.io iOS SDK package into your project:
 	* VidyoClient-iOSSDK/lib
 	* VidyoClient-iOSSDK/include

 2. Add the following libraries and frameworks to the Linked Frameworks and Libraries settings in the General settings of the target:
-	* libVidyoClient.a	(included in Vidyo.io iOS package)
+	* libVidyoClient.a	(included in Vidyo.io iOS SDK package)
-	* libcrypto.a		(included in Vidyo.io iOS package)
+	* libcrypto.a		(included in Vidyo.io iOS SDK package)
-	* libopus.a		(included in Vidyo.io iOS package)
+	* libopus.a		(included in Vidyo.io iOS SDK package)
-	* libspeex.a		(included in Vidyo.io iOS package)
+	* libspeex.a		(included in Vidyo.io iOS SDK package)
-	* libspeexdsp.a		(included in Vidyo.io iOS package)
+	* libspeexdsp.a		(included in Vidyo.io iOS SDK package)
-	* libsrtp.a		(included in Vidyo.io iOS package)
+	* libsrtp.a		(included in Vidyo.io iOS SDK package)
-	* libssl.a 		(included in Vidyo.io iOS package)
+	* libssl.a 		(included in Vidyo.io iOS SDK package)
-	* VPX.framework		(included in Vidyo.io iOS package)
+	* VPX.framework		(included in Vidyo.io iOS SDK package)
 	* AVFoundation.framework
 	* CoreGraphics.framework
 	* CoreVideo.framework